sjason19/crypto-currency-manual-trader-bot/README.md

 - In security.php you will also be able to choose the coins you want to watch by updating "getCoins()" as well as the coin you want to compare it to "getCompareCoinTo()"

+## Roadmap

+Jan 2018:
+- Finish Issues CC1 - CC7 and possibly incorporate many more indicators

+Feb 2018:
+- Incorporate real trading strategies and incorporate the necessary indicators

+March 2018:
+- Incorporate popular exchange API's such as Binance, Bitfinex, Kucoin, and HITBtc and many others

+April 2018:
+- Start using trading strategies to make automatic trades on cryptocurrency exchanges